ics-software-engineering/play-example-mysql/README.md

 Now you should be able to retrieve the application at the URL above:

 ![screenshot](https://raw.github.com/ics-software-engineering/play-example-mysql/master/doc/play-example-mysql-cloudbees.png)

+You can refresh this page and see that the counter is updated.

 *Option 2: Continuous Integration.*  Another second approach is to automate the deployment of your application by triggering a build and deployment each time you commit.
 To see how to do that,